Principles of Community Award

 - Tenure-track, research, administrative/professional faculty, instructors, staff, departments, and teams are eligible.

 - Nominations must be submitted online

-- Any additional documentation as needed to support the nomination.
-This could include but is not limited to: a CV or resume, news articles, certificates, (descriptions of) presentations or speaking engagements.
+- Any additional documentation as needed to support the nomination (not to exceed 4 pages).
+This could include, but is not limited to: a CV or resume, news articles, certificates, (descriptions of) presentations or speaking engagements.

 - Programs and/or activities and how these address inclusion and diversity needs and interests at Virginia Tech.

 - Expertise and contributions related to inclusion and diversity.